spectrocloud/librarium/content/docs/04-clusters.md

 ## Operating System

-Palette's out-of-the-box VM images are hardened in accordance with the relevant OS CIS benchmark.
+The Palette out-of-the-box VM images are hardened in accordance with the relevant OS CIS benchmark.
 Additionally, the images are scanned for vulnerabilities regularly, and fixes are applied to these images when available from the provider.
-The upgraded images are released in the form of updated OS packs in Palette's Pack Registry and are available to the users to apply to their existing clusters at a time convenient to them.
+The upgraded images are released in the form of updated OS packs in the Palette Pack Registry and are available to the users to apply to their existing clusters at a time convenient to them.

 ## Kubernetes